What are corticosteroid creams?

 To support skin healing from the bottom-up, the first thing to do is clean up your diet and lifestyle.
 Read up on the healing benefits of an alkaline diet as well as raw fruits/vegetable juices.

 Another thing you can do is to apply healing, penetrative oils on your skin every day (such as castor oil, coconut oil or olive oil).
 Castor oil is one of the most healing oils there are.
 It can be especially useful in treating chemically-damaged skin as castor oil has the ability to draw out toxins.
-Other beneficial healing oils are cold-pressed, extra virgin coconut oil (EVCO) and extra virgin olive oil (EVOO).
-Any oil you use should ideally be cold pressed.
+Other beneficial healing oils are extra virgin coconut oil and extra virgin olive oil.